 - A brother or sister who is AAT-deficient.

-Screening for an AAT deficiency in the general public is not currently recommended.1
+Screening for an AAT deficiency in the general public is not currently recommended.footnote 1

 It is extremely important that you do not smoke if you have an AAT deficiency.
 Smokers with this condition may suffer devastating disease at a young age.
 People with this condition who have never smoked usually do not have significant symptoms at any age.

-People with an AAT deficiency may be treated with injections of man-made alpha-1 antitrypsin protein (also called an alpha-1 proteinase inhibitor) that has been obtained from human plasma.
+Treatment for COPD may include medicines to help you breathe easier.
+It may also include pulmonary rehabilitation.
+This means learning exercise, eating, and breathing tips and other ways to help yourself stay as healthy and strong as you can.
+And your doctor may suggest that you have injections of man-made alpha-1 antitrypsin protein (also called an alpha-1 proteinase inhibitor) that has been obtained from human plasma.
 Examples include Aralast, Prolastin, and Zemaira.
 To be considered for this treatment, you must meet the following guidelines:

 - Your blood levels of the alpha-1 antitrypsin enzyme are less than 11 µmol/L (micromoles per liter).